import asyncio

 self = extract_self_if_method_call(args, _func)

-if self is None:
+if self is not None:

 flattened_args = flattened_args[2:]